buildbot/buildbot/master/docs/developer/quickstart.rst

     # run a helper script which creates the virtualenv for development.
     # Virtualenv allows to install python packages without affecting
-    # other parts of the system
+    # other parts of the system.
+    # This script does not support Windows: you should create the virtualenv and install
+    # requirements-ci.txt manually.
     make virtualenv

     # activate the virtualenv (you should now see (.venv) in your shell prompt)